-Compensate wind plant owners for losses due to curtailment:

-A balancing authority could compensate wind operators for losses from curtailment; however, revenue to cover the cost of compensation would have to be secured.
+Compensate wind plant owners for losses due to curtailment: A balancing authority could purchase curtailments or curtailment rights from wind operators.
+Revenues to cover the cost of compensation would have to be secured.
 One approach is for the balancing authority to secure an inventory of curtailment options to cover anticipated needs.
 Revenues to finance acquiring the options could be rolled into wind integration costs.
-This approach would leave individual wind plant owners economically whole by spreading the cost of lost incentives among all wind plants.
+This represents a market approach, targeting the least costly wind projects for curtailment first and spreading the resulting costs among all wind plants.
 The cost to wind plant owners could then be passed to wind energy customers.